DyRA: Portable Dynamic Resolution Adjustment Network for Existing Detectors: Dynamic Resolution Adjustment:

 \subsubsection{Considering Multiple Objects (\emph{ParetoScaleLoss})}

-When an image contains multiple objects, a suitable scale factor for an object may not be appropriate for others, due to a high variation in object box sizes.
-The practice of calculating the average scale loss function values over several items may not be a feasible approach due to the potential accuracy degradation in a small number of object scales.
-Alternatively, we adopt the Pareto optimization~\cite{coello2007evolutionary} that can incorporate various scales for a better scale factor as in SA-AutoAug~\cite{chen2021scale}.
-The scale factor should be selected to minimize accuracy degradation across a set of scales $\mathbb{S}$ to enhance overall accuracy.
-With cumulated $\mathcal{L}_{scale}$ for a scale $i \in \mathbb{S}$, this objective can be formulated as,
+When the image contains multiple objects, an appropriate scale factor for one instance may not be suitable for others due to the high variation in object sizes.
+The practice of averaging \textit{ScaleLoss} functions over several items may not be feasible due to the potential accuracy degradation on a small number of scales.
+Alternatively, we adopt a Pareto optimality~\cite{coello2007evolutionary} that can incorporate various scales, as in SA-AutoAug~\cite{chen2021scale}.
+The scale factor is selected to minimize accuracy degradation over a set of scales $\mathbb{S}$, which controls the trade-off in size variation.